sal55/langs/MLang.md/readme.md

 The next project is to make them work together better, while still keeping them separate languages with discrete implementations.

 As such, I'm trying to get stable, part-documented versions of both projects first, since I have tried all sorts of ideas and can't remember which have stuck, or whether they're implemented in one or the other, or both.
-Hence articles like these.
+Hence articles like these, whose purpose is partly to get me to test the tools to see what actually works, or work as I thought they did.

 ### Further Info on Tools